pugliathomas/powerbiscannermetadata/README.md

 # Solution v2 - Using the Dataflow Scanner API Solution
-!!!  info Solution v1
-    Looking for Solution v1 (Power Automate)?
-[You can find it here.](./v1%20Solution/)

 ## Introduction

 The following is an updated solution to collect and store Power BI tenant metadata.
-To see version 1 (using Power Automate), see here: LINK.
+To see version 1 (using Power Automate), :[You can find it here.](./v1%20Solution/).

 This solution utilizes Dataflow Best Practices, and utilizes the "bronze / silver / gold" approach to dataflows to A) Send a single request for a new scan and B) use the silver/gold dataflow to collect the metadata from that scan.

 Without the use of two dataflows, Power Query would attempt per query to post a new scan.